Nordic applicants: 1 March

 - Nordic applicants: March 1st - Her finner du all informasjon knyttet til søking og opptak

-- International applicants: December 1st - You will find more information about international admission here
+- EU/EEA and Swiss applicants: March 1st You will find more information about admission here

 You can apply as a Nordic applicant if you have upper secondary school (Higher Education Entrance Qualification) from a Nordic country (Norway, Faroe Islands, Finland, Iceland, Greenland, Sweden or Denmark).
 People from non-Nordic countries can also apply in the Nordic admission as long as they meet the Norwegian and English language requirements for higher education.